Article

 Good Weed Control Starts in the Fall

-November 16, 2022 | By Colin Rogers, Sustainable Systems Agronomist
+Written by: Colin Rogers, Sustainable Systems Agronomist

 When considering no-till farming, one of the largest challenges, and a frequently debated topic, is weed control.
 Some tillage practices may reduce weed seed banks by burying seed deep within the profile where the seeds then struggle to establish.
 Deep tillage practices such as moldboard plowing can contribute to weed management, but plowing also has many additional costs including fuel, labor, and soil erosion.